 A diabolical night's sleep.
 There is a chorus of snoring all night and the ground is hard and cold.
 It is just about compensated for by the unfolding mountain vistas as we climb higher and higher: velvety green folds backed by white blanketed peaks and azure skies.
 There are no other cars on the road.
 Shangri-La is punctuated by stops at border crossings for more passport checks as we inch closer to China.
 There is the pre-border check in Kyrgyzstan, then the stamp the passport Kyrgyzstan stop, then into No Man's Land and five checks spread over 140 kilometres in China before we actually officially arrive there - in Kashgar.

 On the road again, returning from our excursion to Kashgar.
-China and I've noticed that all the petrol stations in Central Asia have gates.
-Entry is controlled by little men at desks.
-Back through the rocky border zone, but not so far this time, turning off over the Torugart Pass towards northern Kyrgyzstan.
+Back through the rocky border zone, but not so far this time, turning off over the Torugart Pass towards northern Kyrgyzstan and the Tien Shan Mountains.
 Border procedures are less onerous, but still irksome.
 However, the road is single track and not nearly as well maintained.
-Chinese trucks tear in the opposite direction taking the middle of the road on the hairpin bends and causing our happy driver to shriek.
+Chinese trucks tear in the opposite direction, taking the middle of the road on the hairpin bends and causing our happy driver to shriek.
 There are also landslides and wash out from rivers to contend with

 There is another minibus waiting at the very top, on the border.
 This one has so many cracks in the wind screen it looks like a spider's web.
 Heaven knows how the driver can see.
-As we enter Kyrgyzstan the pass follows a long wide valley with the iridescent Lake of Chatyr-Kul off to one side. lies near the pass on the Kyrgyz side.
-Eventually we turn off into a gorge that gradually narrows.
+As we enter Kyrgyzstan the pass follows a long wide valley with the iridescent Lake of Chatyr-Kul off to one side.
+The highest peak in the Tian Shan is Jengish Chokusu (also called Victory Peak) on the border with China.
+At 7,439 metres, it is also the highest point in Kyrgyzstan Eventually, we turn off into a gorge that gradually narrows.
 This road, stretching for some 250 miles to Bishkek, is often impassable in winter, due to heavy snowfall and frequent avalanches.

 At the end of the gorge is Tash Rabat, a famous stone caravanserai, a stone domed resting place for Silk Road travellers.
 Or a temple.
 Or a fortress.
 Take your pick.
 We drive the seven kilometres to have a look and I walk back savouring the crisp mountain air and the dinosaur like rock formations.
 There are little yellow and sapphire alpine flowers.
 It's picture postcard perfect.